‘RHOC’ Star Kelly Dodd And Plastic Surgeon Brian Reagan Split, She Moves On With Fox News’ Rick Leventhal

-Kelly Dodd and Brian Reagan’s relationship has been on and off since its start but now, it’s reportedly over for good.
+Kelly Dodd and Brian Reagan’s relationship has been on-and-off since its start, but now it’s reportedly over for good.

-After news of a breakup between the Real Housewives of Orange County star and her plastic surgeon broke earlier this week, Dodd has confirmed that she has already moved on from their months-long relationship and is now dating Fox News correspondent Rick Leventhal.
+After news of a breakup between the Real Housewives of Orange County star and her plastic surgeon partner broke earlier this week, Dodd has confirmed that she has already moved on from their months-long relationship and is now dating Fox News correspondent Rick Leventhal.

 “We met in the Hamptons,” Dodd told People magazine of Leventhal on August 15.
 “It’s new.
 But he’s already treated me with more respect than Brian ever did.”